-By closely observing a new language as it emerges, we are able to see the stages of evolution of a linguistic system.
+By closely observing a new language as it emerges, we are able to see the unfolding of a linguistic system in progress.
 Capturing slices of this process and analyzing them in detail, as we have done here, reveals properties of our language capacity that are usually inaccessible.
+Here we summarize our findings and consider them in the context of current ideas about the centrality of recursion in human language.

-A fundamental result of this study is the finding that language breaks up thought units rhythmically before there is any other structure to speak of, even in the first signers of Al-Sayyid (see Figure 8).
-About 15 years later, as soon as a larger lexicon and more communicative experience (with more interlocutors) has accrued, for the older second generation signers of this study, we see more words in the thought units, and we see the addition of other cues, such as occasional facial expressions and body movements (Figures 4 and 9).
-However, we also see that a system has not yet emerged.
+A fundamental result of this study is the finding that language breaks up the stream of expression with timing before there is any other apparent structure to speak of, even in the first signers of Al-Sayyid (see Fig. 8).
+About 15 years later, as soon as a larger lexicon and more communicative experience (with more interlocutors) has accrued, for the older second generation signers of this study, we see more words in the thought units, and we see the addition of other cues, such as occasional facial expressions and body movements (Figs. 4 and 9).
+However, we also see that a system has not yet crystallized.
 For those signers, these elements are not yet coordinated in such a way as to clearly cue prosodic constituents or their pragmatic functions.
 What's more, in older second generation signers of ABSL, relations across clauses of a kind that corresponds to complex sentences are almost nonexistent.

 Jumping forward in time about another 15 years and capturing another slice of language, we can see important differences.
 The various signals of hands, face, and body are coordinated now, pronouns are used in abundance, nominals are associated with predicates, and many constituents show prosodic dependencies, cuing complex structuring of linguistic information.

-Research on the acquisition of prosodic signals in children acquiring American Sign Language shows that the mastery of this system is not a trivial matter.
-In their detailed investigation of the acquisition of conditionals in ASL, Reilly et al. (1990b) found that children do not use nonmanual signals before the age of 5, don't combine them systematically before age 6, and fully master them only at around age 8.
+Research on the acquisition of prosodic signals in children acquiring American Sign Language confirms that the mastery of this system is not a trivial matter.
+In their detailed investigation of the acquisition of conditionals in ASL, Reilly et al. (1990b) found that children do not use nonmanual signals before the age of 5, do not combine them systematically before age 6, and fully master them only at around age 8.
 Before that time, the children use some but not all of the signals, and have problems producing them cotemporally with the antecedent clause, i.e., problems with what we call alignment here.
-Prosodic marking of wh- questions is similarly delayed (Lillo-Martin 2000).
+Prosodic marking of wh-questions is similarly delayed (Lillo-Martin, 2000).
 Our study shows that the development of the system in the life of a language takes a similarly gradual course.